Tag Archive for: #HigherEducation

 I designed journals for capturing the ideas that come to you between grading sessions.
 Desk mats and mouse pads that bring inspiration to the workspace where so much invisible work gets done.
 Products that say — directly and indirectly — what you do matters.

-Every design in the Inspired Educator Collection began with a belief I have held since my first year in online education:
+Every design in the An Inspired Educator Collection began with a belief I have held since my first year in this work:

-If you are an online instructor reading this — whether you are in your first semester or your twentieth year — I want you to know that the work you do, and the time you dedicate to your students, is noticed.
+Whether you are in your first semester or your twentieth year — the work you do, and the time you give to your students, is noticed.

 But it is noticed and experienced by your students.
 Even when they do not say it.

-And it is recognized here – and it is appreciated, by someone who has been in your shoes for a very long time.
+And it is recognized here — by someone who has been in your shoes for a very long time.

 Thank you for teaching students you cannot see — with a dedication that never wavers.